claranceJ/airbnb-clone-project/README.md

 # The Importance of Visually Appealing Mockups in UI/UX Design.

-    They provide a realistic visual preview of a digital interface, ensuring that concepts evolve smoothly before entering the development phase.
+Mockups provide a realistic visual preview of a digital interface, ensuring that concepts evolve smoothly before entering the development phase.
 Read more on this here [ https://www.kaarwan.com/blogs/ui-ux-design/the-importance-of-visually-appealing-mockups-in-ui-ux-design?id=1029]